|

 A1G 2250 Series: Cattle Cars, 40 Foot

 This series is interesting!
 The first four roadnames are clearly in the "first generation" of Atlas freight car releases, and were made by Roco in Austria for Atlas.
-Much later, Roco did its own set of these cars with mostly box car red paint schemes.
+Around 1987, Roco did its own set of these cars, initially distributed by Walthers, with mostly box car red paint schemes.
 Meanwhile, Atlas kept the 2250 series numbering and did four more roadnames on a different body style made in the United States... as kits!
 In the interests of completeness, and because the "One and A Halfth Generation" is of particular interest as a "lost" part of the Atlas lineup, both sets of cars are included in this review.
 Check out the "2250A" series for the "A1.5G" lineup.
 I'm calling these "Cattle Cars" because Atlas did; it's how they distinguished the 2250's from their 2410 series "Stock Cars" which are a little smaller.
-Here, we'll look at the strictly A1G quartet.
+First, we'll look at the strictly A1G quartet.
 There's a lettering variation in the 2553 ATSF release; there are white lettered and yellow lettered versions of this car.
-Overall, though, the cars are pretty basic and pretty common.
+I hasten to point out that the Santa Fe never had green stock cars.
+That misconception can apparently be traced back to a Lionel O Gauge car that was incorrectly painted green; other model railroad manufacturers followed that lead, or perhaps that mislead.
+Overall, the cars are pretty basic and pretty common.
 Stock cars of all types have a more limited appeal to N Scalers; among other things, many of us don't actually remember when they were used on the prototype.
 By the way, notice that the paint scheme shown for the NISX/New York Central stock car doesn't match the catalog illustration.
 Key spotting features for this car are:

 Note: The following information on conditions and "Approximate Value" prices are intended to be a guideline only and is presented with no warranties, express or implied.
 Caution: Definitions and prices can and do vary with collectors, buyers and sellers, and, of course, whether a person is buying or selling an item.
 That's the way a "free market" works...
 A 2250 A1G series car in "as manufactured" or "AM" condition has: